Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 So without further ado, here are the 11 best apps for real estate agents.
 They are in no particular order.
 Starting out the list, we begin with:

 Calendly has been a complete game-changer for my real estate business.
-I can’t tell you how much time I used to spend back and forth with clients trying to sync up on their calendar versus my calendar for showings, for listing appointments.
+I can’t tell you how much time I used to spend back and forth with clients trying to sync up on their calendar versus my calendar for showings, and listing appointments.
 I was just always constantly having to manage my schedule, and eventually, I had an assistant, and all of that was great until I realized how expensive all of my overhead had gotten.

-I had to get more efficient with my systems, And Calendly was a massive part of that, as far as allowing me to send out a link to my clients, and then have them booked the time that worked on their schedule, but also worked on my schedule.
+I had to get more efficient with my systems, And Calendly was a massive part of that, as far as allowing me to send out a link to my clients, and then have them book the time that worked on their schedule, but also worked on my schedule.

 Calendly integrates with just about every calendar scheduling tool that I know.
 As long as you’re keeping your calendar organized and inputting the events that you have going on throughout the day, Calendly will show what times you’re available.
+It can also send you push notifications to let you know when you have upcoming appointments for that day.

 Clients will only be able to select the times that you have allotted.
 You can put all sorts of different criteria in there.
 For instance, if you need to have an hour available before and after they make an appointment for drive time, etc.